VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part2.md

 During the fight, *Oracle of Darkness* will receive the <span class="buff">Spell-in-Waiting</span> buff and cast delayed spells as Voidwalker in E2S.
 She will also apply some of these delayed spells during Basic, Intermediate, Advance and Terminal Relativity instantly.
 When she casts/applies a delayed spell, the player(s) will receive debuff(s) within this list lasting X seconds telling them when the mechanic will resolve.

+Furthermore, players may receive a <span class="speDebuff">Twice-come Ruin</span> debuff that can be stacked.
+When a player gots two stacks, it transforms into an unremovable <span class="speDebuff">Doom</span> debuff that will kill you 3 seconds later.

+___

 + **<ins>Spell-in-Waiting Dark Eruption</ins>:**
 AoE on a player dealing <span class="magic">magical damage</span> and applying a <span class="debuff">Magic Vulnerability Up</span>.